chrisaberle/nfl_random_walks/README.md

 betting market spreads.
 The script then picks a random walk through the season, scores it according to a heuristic, and keeps track of the best scoring heuristic across all iterations.

-Because the potential number of walks is so large (`18!` in week one) I've done some work to reduce the problem space:
+Because the potential number of walks is so large (over a septillion in week one) I've done some work to reduce the solution space:

 1. Weeks are ordered according to their difficulty.
 Weeks where there are few good choices are processed first.
 2. Weeks are also ordered according to average washout rates across many survivor pools.